apache/maven-resolver/src/site/markdown/using-resolver-in-maven-plugins.md

 compile/test your plugin against the version of `maven-resolver-api` that is used by the minimum version of Maven that your plugin wants to support.

-Next, in your mojo source, you would need to grab the repository related components and parameters:
+Next, in your mojo source, you need to grab the repository related components and parameters:

 ```java